RiftValleySoftware/andisol/README.md

 TWO DATABASES
 -------------

-The first layer of security is that secure login information, and security tokens (more on that later) are all stored ina totally separate security database, while the main data items are stored in a data database.
+The first layer of security is that secure login information, and security tokens (more on that later) are all stored in an isolated security database, while the main data items are stored in a data database.

 LOGINS
 ------